joelouthan/Theologicus/src/matthew/matthew01-01-jesus-christ-is-our-gospel.md

 Yet...

-### The Good News: God promises He will come to make it right
+### The Good News: God promises he will come to make it right

 To the serpent: